sfqa-app/.github/profile/README.md

 ### Contributing

 SFQA App is an open-source project, and we welcome contributions from the community.
-If you would like to contribute to the project, please check out our contribution guidelines on our GitHub page.
+If you would like to contribute to the project, please check out our [contribution guidelines](https://github.com/sfqa-app/sfqa-app/blob/main/CONTRIBUTING.md) on our [GitHub page](https://github.com/sfqa-app/sfqa-app).

 ### Bug Reports

 If you encounter any bugs or issues while using SFQA App, please report them to our support team.
 We take all bug reports seriously and work to fix them as quickly as possible.
+You can submit bug reports on our [GitHub Issues page](https://github.com/sfqa-app/sfqa-app/issues).

 ### Feature Requests

 If there are features that you would like to see added to SFQA App, please let us know by submitting a feature request.
 We value user feedback and are always looking for ways to improve the platform.
+You can submit feature requests on our [GitHub Issues page](https://github.com/sfqa-app/sfqa-app/issues).

 ### Support

 If you have any questions or issues while using SFQA App, please reach out to our support team via email or social media.
 We are always happy to help!

-### Support and Donations
+### Donations
 <details><summary><strong>₿ Bitcoin ₿</strong></summary>
 <br>
 <img width="150" src="https://github.com/MAHcodes/MAHcodes/blob/main/images/bitcoin.png?raw=true" alt="Bitcoin QR code">